Dairy Free Peach Cobbler

 Transfer the peach mixture to the prepared baking dish.

-Transfer the baking dish to the oven.
-Bake for 20-25 minutes, or until the cobbler topping is golden brown.
+Transfer the baking dish to the oven and bake for 20-25 minutes, or until the cobbler topping is golden brown.

 Serve warm with dairy-free ice cream and a sprinkle of ground cinnamon, and enjoy.